SethFalco/red-panda-emotes/CONTRIBUTING.md

 ## Adding Emotes
 There are two ways to contribute to this repository:
-1. Draw something and just create an [issue][issues] attaching your emote and asking for it to be added.
+1. Draw something and just create an [issue] attaching your emote and asking for it to be added.
 2. Create a fork and use the `Web IDE` feature to add and commit it yourself, and create a merge request.

-Using the Web IDE is recommended as it traces the commit back to you, allowing you to take credit and have your name/email listed in the [contributors][contributors] of the project, however if you're feeling lazy you can just attach your contribution as an issue and one of the maintainers will manually add it if they like it.
+Using the Web IDE is recommended as it traces the commit back to you, allowing you to take credit and have your name/email listed in the [contributors] of the project, however if you're feeling lazy you can just attach your contribution as an issue and one of the maintainers will manually add it if they like it.
-> Feel free to join our [Discord][discord] and ask someone for help if you end up getting a bit stuck!
+> Feel free to join our [Discord] and ask someone for help if you end up getting a bit stuck!

 <details>
     <summary><strong>Glossary</strong></summary>